Late Rapper Tech 9 Was Facing Child Porn Charges

 Mickens’ father had sought donations for funeral expenses, while a movement even emerged to declare Tech 9 Day in the city.

 Tech 9 competed in Ultimate Rap League (URL), a battle rap circuit, and also worked as a commentator on a battle rap show called Champion.
-Kendrick Lamar, Lupe Fiasco and Meek Mill were among the lumimaries of the hip hop world who expressed condolences upon the death of Tech 9.
+Kendrick Lamar, Lupe Fiasco, and Meek Mill were among the luminaries of the hip-hop world who expressed condolences upon the death of Tech 9.

 “With his catchphrase ‘Microwave Stopper,’ no-holds-bar critique of battles and battlers, he was unmatched and beloved personality and influencer,” The Source magazine said following the rapper’s death, in reference to his commentary work on Champion.
 “It does him no justice to limit his rising star to just this platform in Hip-Hop media, he could have honestly been as legendary as veteran cultural critics and music enthusiasts such as Harry Allen, Selwyn Hinds or Allen ‘Black Cat’ Gordon.”